Pneumonia is a common lung infection. The cause can be bacteria, a virus, or fungi.

 These additional risk factors increase your risk of getting pneumonia:

 - a chronic lung disease, such as chronic obstructive pulmonary disease (COPD) and cystic fibrosis

 - a recent respiratory infection, including pneumonia, a chest cold, influenza, or laryngitis

-- complicating illnesses, such as heart disease, diabetes, cirrhosis of the liver, and kidney disease
+- complicating illnesses, such as heart disease, diabetes, cirrhosis, and kidney disease

 - a recent surgery or hospital stay

 If you have lung cancer and begin developing new or worsening symptoms or respiratory symptoms, your doctor may immediately suspect pneumonia.